Heartbreak for England as All Blacks leave it late

 A resilient Kiwi fightback saw Mark Telea score the decisive try which broke Red Rose hearts once more – a common theme of the Borthwick era.

-England’s win over an inexperienced Japan in a low key affair is now sandwiched between a heartbreaking loss to at the end of the Six Nations before a trio of reverses to New Zealand.
+England’s win over an inexperienced Japan in a low key affair is now sandwiched between a heartbreaking loss to France at the end of the Six Nations before a trio of reverses to New Zealand.

 Much of the pre-match noise was around the Haka and England faced up to the pre-match ritual by walking up to halfway, increasing the drama with a hefty fine to come.